Breaking Free: How to Overcome Feeling Overwhelmed or Anxious on Your Weight Loss Journey

 Cognitive Behavioral Strategies That Actually Work

 Cognitive Behavioral Therapy (CBT) offers powerful tools for managing overwhelm during weight loss.
+Here are the most effective techniques:

 Challenge Your Thoughts